A McKay correspondence for reflection groups: Dramatis Personae

 \subsection{Reflection groups}

 Here we recall some useful facts about complex reflection groups; see, for example, \cite{BourbakiLIE4-6,LehrerTaylor,OTe}.
 We mostly follow the notation in \cite{OTe}.

-Recall that an element $g$ in $\GL(V)$, is \begin{enumerate}[\rm(a)] \item a {\em (true) reflection}, if it is conjugate to a diagonal matrix $\diag(-1,1,...,1)$.
+Recall that an element $g$ in $\GL(V)$, is \begin{enumerate}[\rm(a)] \item a {\em (true) reflection}, if it is conjugate to a diagonal matrix $\diag(-1,1,\ldots,1)$.
 In other words, as a linear transformation $g$ fixes a unique hyperplane $H\subset V$ pointwise and has additionally $-1\neq 1$ as an eigenvalue.
-We call any nonzero eigenvector for the eigenvalue $-1$ a {\em root\/} of the reflection and think of it as a vector ``perpendicular'' to the {\em mirror\/} $H$. \item a {\em pseudo-reflection}, if it is conjugate to a diagonal matrix $\diag(\zeta,1,...,1)$, where $\zeta\neq 1$ is a root of unity in $K$.
-Again we call the eigenspace $H$ to the eigenvalue $1$ the {\em mirror\/} of $g$. \end{enumerate}
+We call any nonzero eigenvector for the eigenvalue $-1$ a {\em root\/} of the reflection.
+We think of it as a vector ``perpendicular'' to the hyperplane $H$.
+We call the hyperplane $H$ the \emph{mirror} of $g$. \item a {\em pseudo-reflection}, if it is conjugate to a diagonal matrix $\diag(\zeta,1,\ldots,1)$, where $\zeta\neq -1$ is a root of unity in $K$.
+Again we call the hyperplane $H=\ker(g - \mathrm{Id}_V)$ the {\em mirror\/} of $g$. \end{enumerate}

 For a finite subgroup $G\leqslant \GL(V)$, the subgroup $G' \leqslant G$ generated by the pseudo-reflections is normal in $G$ as the conjugate of a pseudo-reflection is again a pseudo-reflection.
 For the same reason the subgroup $G'' \leqslant G$ generated by (true) reflections is normal in $G$, contained, of course, in $G'$.